-This is because predictable investment rules that follow principles such as due process help to build a stable environment for attracting capital.
-At the same time, stable and predictable rules also ensure that businesses can have confidence in the systems they are looking to invest in.
+Predictable and transparent investment rules that follow principles of due process can help to build a stable environment for attracting capital.
+At the same time, these rules also ensure that businesses can have confidence in the systems they are looking to invest in.

-The aim of these World Trade Organisation (WTO) discussions is to develop a framework of rules for facilitating foreign direct investments that would:
+The aim of these World Trade Organisation (WTO) discussions is to develop a framework of rules governing the administrative procedures and requirements related to countries’ investment approval processes.
+In New Zealand, the Overseas Investment Office (OIO) is primarily responsible for the administration of these processes.

-- enhance international cooperation, information sharing and exchange of best practices
+- Encourage international cooperation, information sharing, and exchange of best practices.

 Who is involved?

 At the 11th WTO Ministerial Conference in Buenos Aires in December 2017, 70 WTO members including New Zealand signed on to a Ministerial Statement on Investment Facilitation for Development.
 That Statement called for the beginning of discussions which are open to any WTO member wanting to participate.
 The 2017 Joint Statement is available here (external link).

 At a meeting of trade Ministers on 6 November 2019 in Shanghai China, 92 WTO members including New Zealand issued another Joint Ministerial Statement on Investment Facilitation for Development.
 The latest Statement highlights the link between investment and development, and to make sure that any eventual framework considers the needs of members in developing and least developed countries.
 You can view the latest Joint Statement here (external link) (external link).

 Currently, there are 101 WTO Members participating in the process, comprised of a mix of developed, developing and Least Developed country Members, and this number is expected to keep growing.